 This started out to be a site for high school basketball…and the records do go back to the first "unofficial" state tournament in 1916.
 But there is so much more: a history of the Kentucky football playoffs, for example; and every baseball state tournament game score is here too.
 This is one of the most comprehensive high school sports sites this side of the KHSAA.
 As you take a look, be sure to check out each page.

-For example, Page Ten has a place to purchase archive recordings of play-by-play broadcasts from among hundreds of contests in the 1980's and 1990's...including ten state championship games.
+For example, Page Ten has a place to purchase archive recordings of play-by-play broadcasts from among hundreds of contests in the 1980's and 1990's...including nine state championship games.
 Listen to the play-by-play clip; look at the list of games available; and see if you wouldn't like to own some high school sports history.

 After doing play-by-play in Madisonville for 23 years, research that originally was "job-helpful" became a hobby.
 While there is still plenty of info to upload, I continue to dig for more.

 Special thanks to Bob Simmons, my sportscasting mentor and former boss.
 Bob taught me game preparation, numerous do's and don'ts, and put up with my noisy enthusiasm as we broadcast the District, Region and State Tournaments together for almost twenty years.